 Device schedules affect the locking and unlocking behavior at specified times of the day/week.
 There are two kinds of Device Schedules; Auto-lock (also known as Passage Mode) and Lock Action Schedules.
 These two types of schedules are set independent of each other, but both can be working on the lock at the same time.

-To create and set Lock Schedules, select the Schedules Tab from the left-hand menu.
+To create and set Lock Schedules, select the 'Devices' Tab then 'Device Schedules'.

 Before discussing the Auto-Lock Schedule, let’s first define what auto-lock mode does.
 This mode determines how the lock behaves after it is successfully unlocked by a code.
 The door can either remain unlocked (Passage Mode), or, much like a hotel, it can be set to re-lock a short time after unlocked.
 If you want to ensure that a door remains locked, enabling Auto-lock mode is helpful.
 Disabling Auto-Lock mode is more often done in residential uses where you often want to leave your door unlocked when home.

 The Auto-Lock setting is also referred to as "Passage Mode" and determines the behavior of the lock after a user code successfully unlocks the door.
 After the door is unlocked, will the door re-lock (like in a hotel), or will it remain unlocked until the user locks it again.

 If Enabled, this will cause the door to re-lock after a user code successfully unlocks the door.
 If Disabled, it will remain unlocked.

 You can also adjust this mode according to a schedule.
 For example, during business hours you may want the lock to be in passage mode.
 In this case, a schedule could be created to disable auto-lock Monday - Friday 9-5.
 To create an Auto-Lock schedule, go to Devices/Schedules.
 This schedule will then be selectable from the lock settings page when the Schedule radial button is selected.